xuj18/BioMe_weight_project/README.md

 1. The net weight gain from the first annual weight to the last annual weight was > 0
 1. The maximum weight gain from baseline was ≥ 5% (or 10%)
 1. Overall the individual had more weight gain than weight loss over time
-   1. The maximum weight loss from baseline was < 5%
+   1. The maximum weight loss from baseline was < 5% (or 10%)
    1. The amount of maximum weight loss from baseline was < 45% of the overall weight change magnitude (maximum annual weight - minimum annual weight)

 If any individual meets all three criteria, then he/she had a weight gain trajectory. *To meet the 3rd criteria, either (i) or (ii) works*